-We found that Benny had the perfect storage space for our needs because it’s slightly bigger than most of the campervans, which allows us to take all the stuff we want for our adventure and some other just for fun like diving masks and some small things that will certainly make our life better.
-Plus, there is a big storage case attached to the roof, so we pampered ourselves with a barbecue, a sunshade, and a hammock 😊.
+We found that Benny had the perfect storage space for our needs.
+It is slightly bigger than most of the camper vans, which allows us to take all the stuff we want for our adventure and some other, just for fun, like diving masks and some small things that will certainly make our life better.
+Plus, there is a big storage case attached to the roof, so we pampered ourselves with a barbecue, a sunshade, and a hammock .

-Try to be practical with your needs and check if what you are about to buy is enough for you.
+Try to be practical with your needs and check if what you are about to buy will all fit in your van.

 Hope you enjoy it, and… see you Around the World!